How to Professionally Ask For an Update at Work: Tips + Examples

 In addition to meeting standard requirements, update requests call for an even higher degree of professionalism due to the specific nature and purpose of these types of messages.

-When we ask someone for an update, it generally implies that we need something from that person — whether that’s a piece of information, their attention, or time.
+When we ask someone for an update, it generally implies that we need something from that person — whether that’s their attention, time, or a piece of information.

-This means that your emails and team chat messages have to be
+This means that your emails and messages have to be:

 Otherwise, your requests will not catch the recipient’s attention or get maximum responses.